 Once, the assembling of the components is done in a proper manner, the product is ready.
 As all the components were checked before assembling them together, the product must not contain any error.

-But, on the contrary, there can be some errors which might arise after assembling the components together.
+But, on the contrary, there can be some errors that might arise after assembling the components together.
 These errors arise due to the lack of compliance of the components with each other.
 Else, the system might face some issues because of the unsuccessful integration of components.

 It becomes important to check the system for its acceptability and compliance before it goes live.
-A product which is not tested cannot be present to its users.
+A product that is not tested cannot be present to its users.
 If some issues are found in the product after it goes live, the reputation of the company decreases.

 Acceptance testing generates a report about the status of the product.
 The report includes the following attributes: